factcast/factcast/factcast-site/documentation-docsy/content/en/Guides/read-after-write.md

 ##### Subscribed Projection

-A subscribed projection will have its handler method invoked, when a relevant fact was published (latency caused by network, deserialization etc).
+A subscribed projection will have its handler method invoked, when a relevant fact arrived.
 This method is more convenient (as there is less on the application layer to do) and also reduces the window of inconsistency to few milliseconds, depending on your networking & hardware setup.

 ## Eventual consistency, and when to **not** use it

 The use of eventual consistent models of course needs to be limited to the read-path of you application.
 When using eventual consistent models to validate constraints, you risk wrong business decisions due to race conditions.

-You have been warned.
+**You have been warned.**

-But sometimes, things are not as simple as in the above example.
+But sometimes, even on the read side things are not as simple as in the above example.
 Let's consider a backoffice application where your customers are listed, maybe a master-detail-dialog.
 As you have a lot of customers, and a window of inconsistency is _usually_ irrelevant, you may go for a managed or subscribed projection.
 There is however a use case, where inconsistency might not be appreciated: